 (a) There are numerous reasons for grammar errors.

 In order to understand the role of English pronunciation in the error, it is necessary to examine the normal spoken forms of of and for.
 There is not so much difference as the spellings suggest.
 The phonological representations /Əv/ and /fƏ/ show that both words comprise just a vowel and a consonant.
-There appear to be two differences: in the consonants (a surprise, given their spellings) and in the consonant positions.
+Two features appear to differ: the consonants (a surprise, given their identical spellings) and the consonant positions.
 However, in fast spoken speech, the position difference virtually disappears because the /Ə/ vowel is so weak as to be hardly heard.
 Therefore, the main difference between of and for is that one sounds like “v” and the other like “f”.